Skip to content

 • Module support

-• Create a map from scratch without using an editor
+• Map creation from scratch without an editor

-• Cross-platform development (Works on Linux; wine is needed to run .exe files)
+• Cross-platform development (runs on Linux, requires wine to run executables)

-• Unpack an existing map into a project (no need to start from scratch)
+• Unpacking your existing map into a project (no need to start from scratch)

 • Easy dependency management